 jQuery 4: I Can't Believe They Actually Did It

 The project has been around since 2006.
-That's twenty years.
-Most JavaScript libraries don't survive five.
-The fact that jQuery made it to version 4 after a decade of "you don't need jQuery" blog posts is impressive on its own.
+Twenty years.
+Most JavaScript libraries don't survive five. jQuery made it to version 4 after a decade of "you don't need jQuery" blog posts.

-The release drops IE support entirely.
-No more IE10, no more IE11.
-This is the most consequential change because it unlocks everything else.
+jQuery 4 drops IE support entirely.
+No IE10, no IE11.
+This unlocks everything else.

-Without legacy browser baggage, the team removed a lot of code that existed purely for compatibility:
+Without legacy browser baggage, the team cut code that existed purely for compatibility:

 - Browser detection hacks for IE quirks